-- 1. The Grammar Check: If the writer is satisfied that they have dealt appropriately with global issues and only needs to work on grammar, they can select a few paragraphs or a section to work on during the consultation. - 2.
+- 1. The Grammar Check: If the writer is satisfied that they have dealt appropriately with global issues and only need to work on grammar, they can select a few paragraphs or a section to work on during the consultation.
+You can help them recognize patterns of error, review the relevant grammar rules, and provide scaffolded guidance as they practice correcting their errors.
+Then you can encourage them to apply what they have learned to other paragraphs. - 2.
 Big Changes at the Last Minute: If the writer needs to work on global issues and the paper is due in three hours, you will need to work with the writer to discover how the consultation can be of most benefit.
 For example, no matter how disorganized the paper, the writer may only have time to revise for one or two global grammar issues.
-In this case, you may decide to help the writer learn to identify and revise these sentence level problems, and suggest that the writer come in more than once for the next paper, earlier in the writing process and well in advance of the due date to brainstorm a topic and then to work on higher-order global issues in a rough draft. - 3.
+In this case, you may decide to help the writer learn to identify and revise these sentence level problems, and suggest that the writer come in more than once for the next paper--earlier in the writing process and well in advance of the due date.
+Remind them they can come to brainstorm a topic, work on higher-order global issues in a rough draft, and polish a near-finished draft. - 3.
 Global Concerns that Require More than One Consultation: If the writer wants or needs to work on thesis, clarity, evidence, organization, or other global concerns, and has several days to revise, the writer might choose to make an appointment to return to the UWC for further consultation on the same paper.